rebcabin/tangledown/README.md

 ## EXPLOIT: Markdown Ignores Mysterious Tags

-Let's exploit the fact that at some markdown renderers like Github's and like [MOU](http://25.io/mou/) ignore HTML / XML tags that they don't recognize.
+Let's exploit the fact that at least some markdown renderers, like Github's and like [MOU](http://25.io/mou/) ignore HTML / XML tags that they don't recognize.
 We can name blocks of code with `noweb` tags, like this:

     <noweb name="my_little_tests">